oddbird/oddleventy/content/blog/2023/sqlalchemy-for-django-developers.md

 {% endcallout %}

 {% callout 'note', false %}
-Check out our [Winging It](/wingingit/) channel for a conversation on FastAPI.
+Check out our [Winging It](/wingingit/) conversations about design, frontend, and backend development.

 **Winging It** episode 5: [Streamline Your API Development with FastAPI](/2024/03/21/winging-it-05/)
 {% endcallout %}